Typhoon In-fa: Intensification

 Radar imagery from Okinawa Island showed a large and clear eye, though at the same time, another satellite imagery revealed an eyewall that was disrupted due to continuous dry air intrusions while moving westward.
 Later, as it shifted its motion west-southwestward, In-fa's eye became ragged due to another intrusion of dry air.
 Furthermore, dry northerlies suppressed the system as it dived southward.
 At 03:00 UTC of the next day, In-fa started an eyewall replacement cycle while its northern quadrant started to weaken as it changed its motion yet again to the south-southwest.
 In addition, the system is being steered by the southern periphery of a high-amplitude ridge over the Sea of Japan.
 Six hours later, the typhoon started to weaken with its eye expanding and weakening banding on the system while tracking westward and further, northwestward at a slow motion rate.
 Its steering movements were caused by a subtropical ridge to the north and another one over the east coast of North Korea.
-As it continued to approach the Ryukyus while traveling from the norrthwest, In-fa further weakened to a high-level Category 1 system due to continuous upwelling, its suppressed outflow and slowly cooling sea surface temperatures.
+As it continued to approach the Ryukyus while traveling from the northwest, In-fa further weakened to a high-level Category 1 system due to continuous upwelling, its suppressed outflow and slowly cooling sea surface temperatures.
 By 15:00 UTC of July 23, In-fa passed between the Tarama Island and Miyako-jima Island, with its remaining large eye passing over the latter as it slightly shifted its movement towards the north-northwest.
 The system further degraded to a tropical storm according to the estimates of JTWC, six hours later as it slowly moved away from the Ryukyu Islands and the convection on the eye was not continuous while subsequently entering the East China Sea.
 By 03:00 UTC on the next day, In-fa reintensified to a low-end Category 1 system as it reformed its convective depths and continued to maintain a ragged eye while moving northward.
 Six hours later (23:00 PST of July 23), In-fa left the PAR, with the PAGASA issuing its last bulletin while located, 640 kilometres to the north-northeast of Itbayat, Batanes.
 The JMA then analysed that In-fa further reached its peak with maximum sustained winds of 80 kn and a minimum barometric pressure of 950 hPa, three hours later.